mikes802/Marketing-Analytics-Case-Study/Script Check.md

 Should I try it out?
 I should, shouldn't I?
 Ok, I will.

 First, to find out which customer it is, I'll leave out category_name and use `RANK`.
-Then, using the top_movie_insights_collapsed table downstream, I can find out who has the problem using the following the next query.
+Then, using the top_movie_insights_collapsed table downstream, I can find out who has the problem using the next query.
 ```
 DROP TABLE IF EXISTS top_2_ranking;
 CREATE TEMP TABLE top_2_ranking AS